 Brady, being a Basset Hound, follows his nose wherever it may lead him.
 His short and stubby legs move faster than you might expect, but our quick walk around the woodland preserve was often paused so Brady could stop to sniff a tree or bush more thoroughly.
 Brady has those sweet Hound eyes, but doesn’t seem to do much Hound howling.
 Be sure to say hello to Brady on your next visit to the shelter.

 Dunkin the Red is a pretty good walking companion.
 He only pulled a few times when he was extra excited.
-Dunkin loves people but isn’t as much a fan of other dogs, so he would do best as the only dog in his new home.
-The lighter fur on his face may make you think that he’s older and slower, but that’s not the case.
+Dunkin attends play groups occasionally, but would still probably do best as the only dog in his new home.
 He’s a fun and active boy who is ready to play.
 Stop in soon to meet Dunkin the Red!

 Mack the four-year-old American English Coonhound mix came from an owner who moved and couldn’t bring Mack with.
 This means that Mack has a lifetime of experience being a pet and some of the good habits that come along with that, such as already being housebroken.
 He also gets along with children.